-Bush Mechanics: The Exhibition explores the importance of the car in the outback and provides insights into the life and culture of the Warlpiri people of Central Australia.
+Bush Mechanics: The Exhibition explored the importance of the car in the outback and provides insights into the life and culture of the Warlpiri people of Central Australia.

-The exhibition captures the energetic and upbeat tone of the popular ABC television series created by David Batty and Francis Jupurrurla Kelly.
-It includes the two cars fondly remembered by fans — the blue Holden EJ Special Station Sedan from the first episode, and the spectacular painted Ford ZF Fairlane from the finale.
+The exhibition captured the energetic and upbeat tone of the popular ABC television series created by David Batty and Francis Jupurrurla Kelly.
+It included the two cars fondly remembered by fans — the blue Holden EJ Special Station Sedan from the first episode, and the spectacular painted Ford ZF Fairlane from the finale.

-Visitors can see original footage from the series and try their hand at some of the ingenious and resourceful nyurulypa, or tricks, on the exhibition’s ‘bush driving simulator’.
+Visitors could see original footage from the series and try their hand at some of the ingenious and resourceful nyurulypa, or tricks, on the exhibition’s ‘bush driving simulator’.

 - Bolex camera with which David Batty shot the series.